Year of entry 2024

 Why study at Leeds:

-- Learn the latest innovations in engineering from our world-leading research conducted right here on campus that feeds directly into the course.
+- Our globally-renowned research conducted right here on campus feeds directly into the course, shaping your learning with the latest thinking.

-- Put theory into practice and conduct a team design project and an individual professional project, using interdisciplinary approaches to achieve a solution to a programme-specific and industry-relevant design problem.
+- Build industry experience, conducting a team design project and an individual professional project, using multidisciplinary approaches to achieve a solution to a programme-specific and industry-relevant design problem.

 - Access our School’s impressive range of specialist facilities including industry-standard software and CAD facilities.

-- Experience expert theoretical and practical teaching delivered by a programme team made up of academics and researchers who are making breakthroughs in their fields and work within the School’s research institutes and groups.
+- Experience expert theoretical and practical teaching delivered by a programme team made up of academics and researchers who work within the School’s research institutes and groups.

 - Enhance your career prospects by taking advantage of our strong links with industry which give you the chance to connect with our industry contacts and potential employers through talks and networking sessions.